johankardell/k3sdemo/README.md

 ```

 ### Policy assignment
 Assign the Azure policy 'Kubernetes cluster containers CPU and memory resource requests must be defined' to the subscription of the lab.
+Set the parameter namespaces to "demo".
+This way we won't break Defender for containers and other pods that might spin up in other namespaces.

 This policy will block the creation of pods without resource request defined.